Skip to content

 Ollama ollama serve running locally or on a homelab box POST /api/chat (NDJSON stream), GET /api/tags for models

-Both are added in Settings → Providers.
+All three are added in Settings → Providers.

 Ollama setup